HappyAnd13/OnixTetris/README.md

 # OnixTetris
-Onix Tetris Game Python Pygame
+Use Python 3 and Pygame!